khongminhtn/helsinki-fullstack-course/notes/part3.md

     - Several middleware can be used at the same time
         - executed 1 by 1 in order
         - in Express it is executed with app.use(middleware())
+    - middleware can be chained in .user(middleware1, ..., middlewareN)
+    - or middleware can also be registered for specific route calls

 ### Deploying App to internet
 - CORS